Skip to main content

 The Rural Access Gap program was set up to address the growing digital divide between metropolitan and rural, regional and remote public schools in NSW.
 The program, supported by the Digital Restart fund, aimed to provide schools with learning and education opportunities equivalent to their metropolitan counterparts, through modern IT equipment, collaboration tools and professional learning, and upgraded infrastructure to provide faster and more reliable internet access.

-Mission 3 | NSW Department of Customer Service
+Mission 3, 4 and 5 | NSW Department of Customer Service

-NSW Digital ID
+NSW Digital Housing Pipeline

 More information